 Bane averaged 19.2 points, 6.1 rebounds, 5.3 assists and 1.2 steals this season while shooting 39.2% from 3 on 6.1 attempts.
 Orlando shot a league-low 31.8% from 3-point range and averaged the third-fewest points.

-Weltman said that trade talks for Bane was a gradual process.
+Weltman said that the trade talks for Bane were a gradual process.

 “We valued him very highly for a while,” Weltman said.
 “There are few guys in the league that if they become available, you’re going to be aggressive.
 When I stood here after the season, I honestly didn’t expect him to be available in these conversations.
 But when we learned about that as we did our laps around the league, we shifted gears and made it a priority for us.”